John Beilein

-Education
+Early life and education

 Beilein was raised in Burt, New York.
 He is the eighth of nine children of a millworker and an apple farmer.
 His mother's cousins were the inspiration for Saving Private Ryan, and two of his uncles (Tom and Joe Niland) were lifelong basketball coaches in the Western New York area.
 Beilein attended DeSales High School in Lockport, New York.
 He went on to attend Wheeling College (now Wheeling University) where he competed on the school's basketball team from 1971 to 1975 and served as team captain during the 1974–75 season.
 He received a Bachelor of Arts degree in history in 1975.
 After graduating, Beilein returned to Western New York where he began his coaching career at Newfane High School in 1975.
 He remained there for three years.
 Beilein went on to earn a Master of Science degree in education from Niagara University in 1981.

 Early college coaching career

 Beilein has never served as an assistant coach; he has held head-coaching positions throughout his career.
 He served as the coach of Erie Community College from 1978 to 1982, Western New York's Division III Nazareth College in Rochester, New York for the 1982–1983 school year, and Le Moyne College from 1983 to 1992.
 Le Moyne was a Division II contestant in the Mideast Collegiate Conference (MCC).
 Beilein first applied to coach Division I basketball at Canisius in 1987, but he was not hired.
 During his time at Le Moyne, he held annual coaching clinics that welcomed coaches and athletes.
 Beilein was named the 1988 MCC Coach of the Year, when his team finished as co-conference champions with a 21–5 regular season record and number 14 national ranking.
 The team tied with Gannon University with an 8–2 conference record.
 Although it was Beilein's third 20-win team at Le Moyne, he had never taken them to the NCAA tournament before.
 The team captured the conference post-season tournament after receiving a first round bye.
 As the number three seed, they faced the number one seeded California University of Pennsylvania in the NCAA Division II Eastern Regionals.
 They lost their first-round game to fall to a 23–6 record, but won the consolation game against Kutztown University of Pennsylvania.

 The MCC disbanded following the 1990–1991 season.
 In Beilein's final season at Le Moyne, the team was an independent team unaffiliated with a conference.
 The team was scheduled to join the New England Collegiate Conference for the 1992–1993 season.
 After his first application for the job at Canisius, Beilein had tried to land other Division I jobs at schools such as Colgate University, where he had been a finalist in 1989.
 In 1992, he was finally hired to a Division I post at Canisius.